StarChart-Labs/corona-ide/CONTRIBUTING.md

 ## Development Environment Setup

 Until Corona IDE reaches general availability with required features, it will be developed within Eclipse.
-It is recommended to create an isolated workspace for Corona IDE.
-You should also import the standard Corona IDE formatting and save settings from eclipseConfiguration:
+It is recommended to create an isolated workspace for StarChart Labs projects.
+You should also import the standard formatting and save settings from the [eclipse-configuration repository](https://github.com/StarChart-Labs/eclipse-configuration)

-- `Java > CodeStyle > Cleanup` is imported from cleanup.xml
-- `Java > CodeStyle > Formatter` is imported from codeformatter.xml
-- `Java > CodeStyle > Code Templates` is imported from codetemplates.xml

-It is also recommended to turn on "save actions", under the Java Editor settings, to format saved lines and perform other cleanup operations

 You will also need to install the Eclipse plugin [e(fx)clipse](http://www.eclipse.org/efxclipse/index.html).

-Once settings are configured, use the Eclipse Gradle IDE plug-in (we are currently using STS) to import all projects from the root of the repository
+Once settings are configured, use the Eclipse Gradle IDE plug-in (we are currently using Buildship) to import all projects from the root of the repository